U.S. senator to change anti-child porn bill over Google, Facebook encryption concerns -draft

 Tech companies, currently protected from lawsuits over content posted by users, feared the original bill would hurt their ability to offer protections like end-to-end encryption.
 That technology scrambles messages so they can be deciphered only by the sender and intended recipient, a feature critical to the online privacy of billions of people.

-In the previous version of the bill, failure to comply with these requirements would strip tech companies of their immunity against lawsuits for content posted by users.
+In the previous version of the bill, failure to comply with these requirements would strip tech companies of their immunity under Section 230 of the Communications Decency Act, which shields them from liability involving content posted by users.

 The proposed changes allow federal and state claims against internet companies if they host child sexual abuse material, but it would not allow the Attorney General or his office to make demands of the companies.